-- You stop paying applicable premiums; or - After you have been receiving long-term disability benefits for 24 months - For the Business Travel Accident Insurance, coverage ends the first day you begin receiving longterm disability benefits, unless you are temporarily approved for additional leave under another JPMorgan Chase Policy, such as the Disability and Reasonable Accommodation Policy.
+- You stop paying applicable premiums; or - After you have been receiving long-term disability benefits for 24 months (for the Business Travel Accident Insurance, coverage ends the first day you begin receiving long-term disability benefits)6.

+6 Unless you are temporarily approved for additional leave under another JPMorgan Chase Policy, such as the Disability and Reasonable Accommodation Policy.